SoftFever/OrcaSlicer/README.markdown

                             Use relative distances for extrusion in GCODE output --z-offset          Additional height in mm to add to vertical coordinates (+/-, default: 0)
+        --gcode-arcs        Use G2/G3 commands for native arcs (experimental, not supported by all firmwares)

       Filament options:
-        --filament-diameter Diameter of your raw filament (default: 3) --filament-packing-density
+        --filament-diameter Diameter in mm of your raw filament (default: 3) --filament-packing-density
                             Ratio of the extruded volume over volume pushed into the extruder (default: 1)